 Eric Reid, Anthem Protests and NFL Collusion

-In the beginning was Colin Kaepernick.
-Now it is Kaepernick’s former San Francisco 49ers teammate, safety Eric Reid.
-The National Football League Players Association has confirmed the 26-year-old Reid—who joined Kaepernick in kneeling during the National Anthem—has filed a collusion grievance against the NFL.
-Los Angeles attorneys Mark Geragos and Ben Meiselas, both whom represent Kaepernick, will represent Reid in the grievance.
+In the beginning, the national anthem protest was all Colin Kaepernick.
+Then it was Kaepernick’s former San Francisco 49ers teammate, safety Eric Reid.
+The National Football League Players Association confirmed that the 26-year-old Reid—who joined in kneeling with Kaepernick during the National Anthem—had filed a collusion grievance against the NFL.
+Los Angeles attorneys Mark Geragos and Ben Meiselas, both of who represent Kaepernick, represented Reid in the complaint.

 A good player who remains unemployed

 To the surprise of many NFL observers, Reid became a free agent.
 He spent five seasons with the San Francisco 49ers, who drafted the 6′ 1″, 213-pound safety as the No. 18 pick in the 2013 NFL draft.
 As a rookie, he was named first-team All-Pro and selected to the Pro Bowl.
 Although Reid has not made the All-Pro or Pro-Bowl team since then, the former first-round pick from Louisiana State University (LSU) is still a well-respected starting safety.
 Versatile and hardworking are terms often used to describe his skills between the lines.
 Since starting at the age of 26 years, Reid should have many productive seasons ahead of him.
 Off the field, Reid is regarded as a good teammate, and he has not encountered any off-field problems.